Annual Report 2025

 UEBT shared a ‘consultation draft’ that was well received by stakeholders throughout the consultation period.
 The UEBT Standard and Assurance Committee continues to oversee the process, which continues into 2026 for finalisation of the second consultation draft and field testing before the new standard is published.

-227 people joined the consultation
+227 participants representing companies, organisations or communities joined the consultation process

 From 25 countries